WIAS-PDELib/ExtendableFEMBase.jl/docs/src/index.md

 # ExtendableFEMBase.jl

-This package provides some low level structures like finite element spaces, interpolors, matrices and vectors to assemble custom finite element solvers based on [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl) infrastructure.
+ExtendableFEMBase.jl provides foundational data structures and tools for building custom finite element solvers in Julia.
+The package includes flexible representations for finite element spaces, interpolators, matrices, and vectors, all designed to work seamlessly with the [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl) infrastructure.

 ### Dependencies on other Julia packages